 It may take a long time before you start feeling better, even though your health care provider is trying to provide you with relief as quickly as possible.
 It took a long time for your pain to become bad and may take weeks or months for it to improve.
-During your treatment, as you are slowly improving, try to understand that your healing is a process, just as it was a process to get where you are.
-You may not have even known anything was happening in your body over years of time, especially if there was a specific event that seemed to trigger the start of your pain.
-It is helpful to remain open to learning new and different modalities as you are introduced to them.
+During your treatment, as you are slowly improving, try to remain calm and patient and keep a positive attitude.